Teach2Practice

 Institute of Sports and Sports Science (IfSS)

-Contacts: Dr. Marian Hoffmann, Prof. Dr. Thorsten Stein
+Contact persons: Dr. Marian Hoffmann, Prof. Dr. Thorsten Stein

 Are you interested in this project?